A Note on Sources and Methodology

 | 1912 | Portugal: law against “whoever indulges in the practice of vices against nature.”
 Up to one year imprisonment; correctional labor houses and agricultural penal colonies. | LGBTQ+ artists in Portugal face criminal prosecution, forced labor, and social erasure for over six decades. |

 | 1933–1974 (Portugal) | Estado Novo dictatorship under António de Oliveira Salazar begins.
-Decree-Law No. 26 643 creates the “state of delinquency,” allowing punishment of homosexual behavior without a proven criminal act.
-Special detention centers and labor colonies established; sentences of 1–6 years.
-Over 12,000 people institutionalized between 1933 and 1951.
-The 1954 Penal Code (Decree-Law No. 39 688) explicitly criminalizes homosexuality with “security measures” including asylum and labor-house confinement. | Artists, intellectuals, and political figures persecuted simultaneously.
+Decree-Law No. 26,643 (28 May 1936) creates a security-measures regime allowing internment — for up to six years — without a proven criminal act.
+Special detention centers and labor colonies established.
+The regime’s Mitra establishments admitted more than 12,000 people between 1933 and 1951 — vagrants, beggars, prostitutes, minors, and homosexuals together; the state that would not name homosexuals separately also did not count them separately.
+Decree-Law No. 39,688 (5 June 1954) rewrites articles 70–71 of the Penal Code to explicitly subject those who ‘habitually engage in vices against nature’ to “security measures” including asylum and labor-house confinement. | Artists, intellectuals, and political figures persecuted simultaneously.
 Júlio Fogaça, Portuguese Communist Party leader, convicted for homosexual conduct in 1962.
 Cultural production censored.
 Homosexuality defined as sinful, abnormal, and threatening to the “God, Fatherland, Family” triad. |

 | 1933–1945 | Nazi Germany: Paragraph 175 enforced.
 Over 50,000 convictions.
 Gay men sent to concentration camps. | Imprisonment, death.
 Works of “degenerate” artists confiscated and destroyed. |

 | 1939–1975 (Spain) | Franco dictatorship.
 1954: Ley de Vagos y Maleantes amended to declare homosexuals “dangerous to society.”
-1970: Law on Social Danger and Rehabilitation (Ley Sobre Peligrosidad y Rehabilitación Social) — homosexuality criminalized with 6 months to 5 years imprisonment.
+1970: Law on Social Danger and Rehabilitation (Ley Sobre Peligrosidad y Rehabilitación Social) — homosexuality punished with internment of six months to five years in ‘rehabilitation’ establishments, including camps at Badajoz and Huelva.
 Thousands sent to “galerías de invertidos” (special prisons) and re-educational camps.
 Electro-shock and aversion therapy deployed. | Artists and intellectuals persecuted or exiled.
 Singer Miguel de Molina tortured and shows banned.
 Lesbian women largely erased from the legal record — the regime did not conceptualize that two women could have sex. |

 | 1948–60s (US) | US: homosexuality illegal in 49 states.
 Gay and lesbian people barred from federal employment.
 DSM classifies homosexuality as mental disorder (until 1973). | Closeted practice, coded visual languages, destroyed careers.
 Warhol’s early drawings of men kissing rejected by every New York gallery. |